348. Letters From Farley to

 provisions of section I,

-(1) to refrain, as of the effective date of the agreement, from
+(1) to refrain, as of the effective date of the agreement, from nuclear

-not continue beyond a 12-month period unless satisfactory progress
+beyond a 12-month period unless satisfactory progress was being made in

-was being made in the installation of the inspection system in (2)
+the installation of the inspection system in (2) below.)

-(2) to cooperate in setting up during the first 24 months, or earlier
+(2) to cooperate in setting up during the first 24 months, or earlier if

-if mutually agreeable, an effective international inspection
+mutually agreeable, an effective international inspection arrangement to

-arrangement to monitor tests.
+monitor tests.

 b.
-The U.S. will announce that it will resume nuclear tests at the
+The U.S. will announce that it will resume nuclear tests at the end of

-been achieved.
+achieved.

 c.
-The U.S. will announce that it will refrain indefinitely from
+The U.S. will announce that it will refrain indefinitely from nuclear

 d.
 The U.S. will announce that if tests are resumed, it will give

-notification in advance of dates and approximate yields of such
+notification in advance of dates and approximate yields of such tests;

-tests; provide reciprocal limited access to tests; and conduct such
+provide reciprocal limited access to tests; and conduct such tests

 e.
 Provision will be made for the continuation, under international